TP-Link Deco X50-5G AX3000Mbps Whole Home Wi-Fi 6 5G Rout...

 Home broadband failures happen.
 Having mobile broadband backup prevents productivity disasters.
 Both brands serve this purpose, but with different effectiveness.

 TP-Link devices activate quickly and maintain stable connections during extended outages.
 The M7000 supported work-from-home scenarios for full days without issues.
-The Deco X50-5G seamlessly becomes primary internet when needed.
+The Deco X50-5G cleanly becomes primary internet when needed.

 ZTE works for basic backup needs.
 Email and web browsing function fine.
 However, video calls and large file transfers proved less reliable.
 For occasional backup use, it's adequate.
 For regular backup requirements, TP-Link's reliability justifies the choice.